MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchors-3d-model-conversion-fails.md

 - The 3D model file is bigger than the maximum supported file size (128 MB).

+- The **Length Unit** measurement isn't correct.

 ## Resolution

 1. Follow [best practices for choosing a target object for your object anchor](pc-app-anchor-object-best-practices.md).

-1. Make any necessary adustments to your model and then [convert the file](pc-app-anchor-azure-object.md#convert-the-file-in-the-guides-model-driven-app).
+1. Make any necessary adjustments to your model and then [convert the file](pc-app-anchor-azure-object.md#convert-the-file-in-the-guides-model-driven-app).

+1. For an incorrect length unit measurement, change the measurement to match the length unit used to create the model and try to convert it again.